Indigenous peoples of Mexico: Colonial era

 The colonial period in Mexico saw the convergence of diverse groups, including Indigenous peoples, Spaniards, enslaved Africans, and, from the late sixteenth century, Asian slaves (referred to as "chinos") introduced via the Manila Galleon.
 There was an intermingling of groups, with mixed-race castas, particularly mestizos, becoming a component of Spanish cities and, to a lesser extent, Indigenous communities.
 The Spanish legal structure formally separated what they called the República de Indios (the Republic of Indians) from the República de Españoles (Republic of Spaniards), with the latter encompassing all those in the Hispanic sphere: Spaniards, Africans, and mixed-race castas.
 Although Indigenous peoples were marginalized in the colonial system, and often rebelled, the paternalistic structure of colonial rule supported the continued existence and structure of Indigenous communities.
 The Spanish crown protected the land holdings of Indigenous communities.
 Communities and individuals had access to the Spanish legal system.
 However, these codes were often ignored in practice, and racial discrimination was prevalent in New Spain.

 In the religious sphere, Indigenous men were banned from Christian priesthood following an early Franciscan attempt that included fray Bernardino de Sahagún to train an Indigenous group.
 Mendicants of the Franciscan, Dominican, and Augustinian orders initially evangelized Indigenous in their communities in what is often called the "spiritual conquest."
 On the northern frontiers, the Spanish created missions and settled Indigenous populations in these complexes, which prompted raids from those who resisted settlement (given the name Indios Bárbaros).
 The Jesuits were prominent in this enterprise until their expulsion from Spanish America in 1767.
 Catholicism, often with local characteristics, was the only permissible religion in the colonial era.

+During the colonial period in Mexico, Indigenous women were frequently subjected to rape and sexual abuse by white men.